In 2002, Carol Realini, who retired from the corporate world, didn’t know mobile payments would be her next business.

 - According to Portio Research, by 2011 mobile commerce payments are estimated to climb to $86.6 billion

 - Nielsen predicts 27% of all U.S. payments by 2012 will still be cash

-Listen to the podcast interview for further information about Obopay and the future of mobile payments.
+Listen to the podcast interview about the future of mobile payments.

 Carol has a BA from University of California, Santa Cruz, and a MS from San Jose State University.